Unleash/unleash/website/docs/api/admin/feature-toggles-api-v2.md

 You can add and remove users to a project using the `/api/admin/projects/:projectId/users/:userId/roles/:roleId` endpoint.
 When adding or removing users, you must also provide the ID for the role to give them (when adding) or the ID of the role they currently have (when removing).

-There is no way to update a user's role directly at the moment.
-Instead, if you want to change a user's role, first remove the user from the project and then add them back with the desired role.

 ### Add a user to a project

 ``` http